-Electricity and district heat in manufacturing (A3) and operation (B6) stage
+Electricity and district heat in manufacturing (A3) and operation (B6) phase

 Electricity and district heat are used during the manufacturing stage from suppliers in different countries.
-Each country has its own electricity and district heat mix with its own composition and environmental impact.
-The following table shows the GWP{GHG} emission factors in kg CO2 eq./kWh of the country specific supply mix.
-Chinese electricity was applied for the operational energy use stage (B6).
+Each country has its own electricity and district heat mix with its own composition and environmental impact (kg CO2 eq./kWh).
+The following table shows the emission factors of kg CO2 eq of the country specific supply mix.

-Country Electricity kg CO 2 eq./kWh District Heat kg CO 2 eq./kWh
+Country Electricity CO2 eq./kWh District Heat CO2 eq./kWh

 China 1.07 0.13

 Switzerland 0.11 0.06

 Liechtenstein